netgen-layouts/layouts-ui/README.md

 ```

 This will place all generated assets into `bundle/Resources/public` folder.
-Composer will be symlink this folder to `bundles/blockmanagerui` inside
+Composer will symlink this folder to `bundles/blockmanagerui` inside
 Symfony's webroot.